Earlier, Parent Supervised Alcohol Use Doesn’t Mean Safer Drinking in the Long Term

 Perhaps most tellingly, teens who receive alcohol from their parents as well as other sources stood at the greatest risk of alcohol abuse, alcohol use disorders and alcohol dependence.

 The study concluded, logically, that parental supply of alcohol does not lesson or mitigate the risk of teen drinking; and can indeed encourage alcohol abuse in teens.
+In addition, increased alcohol consumption can lead to bad decision making and even usage of other substances like prescription drugs or meth abuse.

 So, what should you do if your teen asks you to host a party that features alcohol on the refreshment list?
 Well here are a few suggestions that you might see fit to try: